wilferraciolli/ng-libraries/wt-libraries/README.md

 Also a video tutorial here `https://www.youtube.com/watch?v=qNHdQqYfcKE`

-* Create a workspace `ng new wiltech-libraries --no-create-application`
+* Create a workspace `ng new wiltech-libraries --no-create-application --prefix=wt`
 * Create a library `ng generate library wt-loaders`

 The command above will create a workspace called `wiltech-libraries` followed by a library called `user-store` inside the projects folder